 SYTO 60 Staining of Nucleic Acids in Gels

 Is your capital equipment budget money tight? (when isn’t it, right?)
-Well, if you want to do quantitative infrared Western blotting AND plate-based assays, you should consider the economical Odyssey Sa Infrared Imaging System.
+Well, if you want to do quantitative infrared Western blotting AND plate-based assays, you should consider the Odyssey Sa Infrared Imaging System – the economical imager solution.
 Less expensive than the multi-functional, supports-more-than-20 applications Odyssey CLx Infrared Imaging System, the Odyssey Sa still gives you the power of infrared fluorescent technology for accurate, sensitive protein quantification.

 PLUS if you need plate-based assay automation, the Odyssey Sa is perfect!
 With the Odyssey Sa Express Automation Software and either a 30-plate or 50-plate BioTek® BioStack™ Microplate Stacker (BioStack2WR), your lab’s throughput can increase dramatically.
 The barcode reader accessory (P/N 9260-61) may be added to any Odyssey Sa System for plate tracking.